Visas for Students

 - Remember that, in all cases, you must wait to apply for a visa after you have been accepted to your study abroad program.

 Visa Database by Country

-Below you will find links to the consulate or embassy to each countries popular KSU Education Abroad programs.
+Below you will find links to the consulates or embassies for common KSU Education Abroad program locations.
 For all other countries, click the US State Department link where you can search for any country consulate.
 Consulates listed below have jurisdiction for residents of Kansas; if your permanent address is not in Kansas, consult the country’s Embassy website to find out which consulate has jurisdiction over your home state.